weavc-org/Oak/README.md

 ## Oak

-Oak is a series of dotnet libraries I pulled out from personal projects and organized into neat packages to be used elsewhere.
-The libraries are mostly focused around ASP.NET web projects and dependency injection.
+Oak is a series of dotnet libraries I pulled out from personal projects and organized into neat packages.

+The libraries are mostly focused around ASP.NET based projects and dependency injection.
 Feel free to use them in your own projects, contribute or ask questions.

-### Oak.Events

-Event library for building apps with event-driven architecture.
-It allows for event handlers to be incorporated into the standard dependency injection pipeline, be created dynamically, and executed either synchronously or asynchronously.

-View the project and more details over in [`src/Oak.Events/`](https://github.com/weavc/Oak/tree/master/src/Oak.Events) or the working example in [`examples/ContactMe`](https://github.com/weavc/Oak/tree/master/examples/ContactMe).
+The project consists of several libraries:

-### Oak.Email
+- Oak.Email
+    - Various email client abstractions including `System.Mail`, `Mailkit` and `Sendgrid`.
+- Oak.Events
+    - Create and dispatch events through dependency injection.

-### Oak.Webhooks
+- Oak.Webhooks
+    - Create, build and trigger webhooks to other services.

-### Oak.TaskScheduler
+- Oak.TaskScheduler

-Services and helpers for building a simple scheduled tasks.
-The library is built with concurrency & dependency injection in mind, it will track and run tasks based on the implementation of `IOccurrence`
+    - Hosted service for running tasks on the schedule.